JoeCars/nouncil-gov/readme.md

 Inconclusive polls will be processed as ABSTAIN in external governance such as Nouns DAO.
 If a vote meets quorum, a single vote option has the most votes, and those votes meet or pass the Vote Threshold, that vote option will be considered the winner in a binding Nouncil decision.

+### Gov Config Changes
+Any Nouncillor can create a poll in #nouncil-votes to change governance values.
+If a poll specifying governance changes passes that change has been officially accepted.
+Currently these changes must be manually applied by admin.
+Unless a timeline is specified the admin will strive to make the changes ASAP.
+In the event of conflicting changes passing before admin execution, the completed governance changes will be added to a queue and executed in the order they were passed, with a timeline similar to the timeline of the config polls passing.

 ## Members